freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 |screenshot_file_download_successful|

 Once the file has been downloaded and decrypted, the filename will be visible.
-The **Download** button will be replaced with a menu from which you can **View**, **Export to USB** or **Print** the submission.
+The **Download** button will be replaced with a menu from which you can **View**, **Export to USB** or **Print** the file.

 |screenshot_submission_menu|

 Viewing
 -------

-To view a downloaded submission, click its filename.
+To view a submitted file you have downloaded, click its filename.
 This will open the file in a temporary environment, called a "disposable VM."
 The file you clicked on will open in a new window with a different colored border and a window title prefixed with "disp" (meaning disposable).